Ahmed-Medhat1911/Bikes-Analysis/README.md

 Python: Pandas, NumPy, and Matplotlib for data cleaning, manipulation, and exploratory analysis.

-Power BI: Created an interactive dashboard for data visualization.

 Data Sources
 The project utilized a sales dataset available on Kaggle: Sales data analysis dataset